Zengpiyan

 Zengpiyan (甑皮岩 (Zèngpíyán)) is a Neolithic cave site in southern China.
 It is located in the Guilin region on the south-western fringes of the Dushan Mountain (Dú Shān 独山) in the autonomous region Guangxi and is considered to be one of the most important cave sites of the Neolithic in China as it is one of the many independent centers for the introduction of animal domestication and pottery.

 The cave was discovered in 1969 and archaeological excavations began in 1973.
-Dating revealed that the cave was occupied between 9,000 and 7,500 years ago, the oldest layer reaching as far back as 12,000 years ago.
-This natural cave was used as a dwelling place, whether it was only a seasonal habitat is not yet clear.
+Dating revealed that the cave was occupied between 10,000 and 5000 BC.
+This natural cave was used as a dwelling place, though whether it was only a seasonal habitat is not yet clear.
 The main cave has an area of approximately 220 m2 and faces southwest, adjacent to the Li River with neighboring woods for hunting, lakes for fishing and plains for collecting wild vegetables.

-Excavations have so far yielded over 30 human corpses, 110 kinds of mammals, birds, fishes and reptiles, over 1,000 pieces of polished and pierced stone and bone ware, animal teeth, mussel shells and over 10,000 pieces of pottery.
+Excavations have so far yielded the remains of over 30 human individuals, 110 kinds of mammals, birds, fishes and reptiles, over 1,000 pieces of polished and pierced stone and bone ware, animal teeth, mussel shells and over 10,000 pieces of pottery.
 Many fireplaces and waste pits were also discovered.
 In the back of the cave stone material is piled up.
 In older sediments semi-finished stone tools were abundant.
 Pierced stone tools and polished stone tools were unearthed from more recent layers.
 Bone artifacts included fishing spears (Yubiao 鱼镖), arrowheads (zú 镞) needles (zhēn 针) and hairpins (jī 笄).